Fundraising Event Mistakes You Must Avoid to Make Money

 However, if a major donor gives your nonprofit $5,000, you can bet that an email is not enough.
 A well-thought-out thank-you letter is in order.
 Moreover, a formal phone call to acknowledge their generous contribution may be in order.

-The point is: To provide the best stewardship experience possible, it is important to consider each of your donors as individuals.
+To provide the best stewardship experience possible, it is important to consider each of your donors as individuals.
 It is also important to recognize that acknowledging your donors is what keeps them coming back to your organization.

-In fact, donors often cite a lack of communication and/or gratitude as their reason for leaving a nonprofit.
+Donors often cite a lack of communication and/or gratitude as their reason for leaving a nonprofit.
 Not only does what you say matter, but it also matters when you say it.

 The best practice for thanking your event attendees is to send out your acknowledgments within the first 48 hours following the fundraiser.
 Practically speaking, this means that you should probably send out general thanks via email first and then move on to more personalized ways such as phone calls and mailed thank you letters.

-The simple fix: Be sure to thank your donors early, often, and in a manner that suits their involvement with your organization.
+Be sure to thank your donors early, often, and in a manner that suits their involvement with your organization.

 Though there may be quite a few blunders that a nonprofit could easily make with a fundraising event, there are also just as many quick fixes.
-Use these solutions and you can host a fundraising event with the confidence that you will raise more money than you spend.
+Use these solutions, and you can host a fundraising event with the confidence that you will raise more money than you spend.